 Typical Phoenix Neighborhood

-FQ Story Historic District history in the making continues In the eastern sections with the higher building restrictions, the earliest Story residents were mainly of white-collar status professional people such as physicians, lawyers, presidents and owners of small to medium-sized companies.
+FQ Story Historic District history in the making continues In the eastern sections with the higher building restrictions.
+The earliest Story residents were mainly of white-collar status professional people such as physicians, lawyers, presidents and owners of small to medium-sized companies.

 On the west side were government personnel, sales people of all kinds, and a number of contractors who built in the area.
 All three partners in the realty company of Cowley, Higgins and Delph lived in “West Story,” as did a number of O’Malley Lumber Company employees.

 The people who were first drawn to the neighborhood were considered one of its primary attractions.
 At one point during its development, the Price & Price Investment Company ran an advertisement listing the names and occupations of nearly all Story Addition property owners in an attempt to encourage sales.
 Homes were fairly small and, even at their most lavish, relatively inexpensive in comparison with some of the other emerging Phoenix neighborhoods of this era.

 The developers of Story Addition in the 1927-28 period also planned for commercial activities in the neighborhood.
 Commercial buildings were constructed in eight locations.
 Characteristic of commercial development of the period, these buildings were located on corner lots on McDowell, Roosevelt, and Grand Avenue, the chief thoroughfares.